Avsare/TWMC/Practice.md

 ### CODE ###

-Go on the link, given below &  right click on it.
+- Go to the link, given below &  right click on it.

 https://call-of-duty-modern-warfare.p.rapidapi.com/warzone-matches/{gamertag}/{platform}

-This will enter you into a UI for writing your Code.
+- This will enter you into a UI for writing your Code.

-Write the below code into the dialouge box.
+- Paste the below code into the dialouge box.

 ``` const axios = require("axios");